arbazzkhann/Backend/Node JS/14. Dynamic Path/README.md

 ## Showing Real House Data:
-1. Add a static findById method in Houses Model that takes a callback.
+1. Add a **static findById method** in Houses Model that takes a callback.
-2. Use this findById method in the controller to load house details and log them.
+2. Use this findById **method in the controller to load house details** and log them.
 3. Now change the controller:
     a.
-Redirect to /houses in case the house is not found, logging an error.
+Redirect to **/houses in case the house is not found**, logging an error.
     b.
-Rendering the /house-details page with house data.
+Rendering the **/house-details page with house data**.
-4. Create a house-details page to use the entire page to show all the data.
+4. **Create a house-details page** to use the entire page to show all the data.

 ## Adding Favourite Feature: